Fractional quantum anomalous Hall effect in a singular flat band

 Interestingly, the SFB here exhibits features of a Chern band.
 While ill-defined at the $\Gamma$ point, the Berry curvature $\Omega$ and quantum metric tensor $\Cal{G}$ are smooth and nearly uniform everywhere else [Figs.~\ref{Fig1}(d, e)].
 The integral of $\Omega$ without the $\Gamma$ point yields $2\pi$ on the SFB, and $-2\pi$ on the lower dispersive band.
 Upon a singular non-periodic gauge transformation $\ket{\psi'_{\rm flat}}=e^{-i\theta}\ket{\psi_{\rm flat}}$, where $\theta$ is the polar angle of $\bk$, the normalized Bloch state $\ket{\psi'_{\rm flat}}$ is continuous, which approaches $(0,\,-i,\,i)^T/\sqrt{2}$ from all directions towards $\Gamma$.
-In this gauge, the berry connection $\bA'=i\braket{\psi'_{\rm flat}|\nabla \psi'_{\rm flat}}$ also becomes continuous and smooth around $\Gamma$ [Fig.~\ref{Fig1}(c)] (see Supplementary Material~\cite{supp}).
+In this gauge, the berry connection $\bA'=i\braket{\psi'_{\rm flat}|\nabla \psi'_{\rm flat}}$ also becomes continuous and smooth around $\Gamma$ [Fig.~\ref{Fig1}(c)] (see Supplemental Material~\cite{supp}).
 We also note that the maximum quantum distance~\cite{SinguFlatNature2020} between Bloch states around the $\Gamma$ point is vanishing here, which also distinguishes this SFB from existing cases~\cite{SinguFlatAdvPhysX2021}.

 {\bf FQAH effect at fractional SFB fillings} -- To properly account for the effect of band touching in the many-body correlation, we perform real-space DMRG calculations with the tight-binding Hamiltonian Eq.~(\ref{hamiltonian0}) and nearest-neighbor repulsion $H_{\rm int} = \sum_{\braket{l,m}} U_1^{l,m} \hat{n}_l \hat{n}_m$ of spinless fermions, on a cylinder geometry (details in Supplemental Materials~\cite{supp}).
-We find FQAH phases at $1/3$ and $2/3$ fillings of the SFB, which are signified by fractionally quantized charge pumping between open boundaries of the cylinder upon the adiabatic flux insertion.
+We find FQAH phases at $1/3$ and $2/3$ fillings of the SFB in both the case of quadratic ($E_A\ne0$) and linear ($E_A=0$) band touching, which are signified by fractionally quantized charge pumping between open boundaries of the cylinder upon the adiabatic flux insertion.
+We focus on the quadratic touching case in the main text, and results for the linear touching case are shown in supplementary Figs.~\ref{Fig:LinearTouching}(b, c).